Goosefish

-Goosefishes, sometimes called anglers or monkfishes, are a family, the Lophiidae, of marine ray-finned fishes belonging to the order Lophiiformes, the anglerfishes.
+Goosefishes, sometimes called anglers or monkfishes, form the family Lophiidae of marine ray-finned fishes belonging to the order Lophiiformes, the anglerfishes.
 The family includes 30 recognized species.
 These fishes are found in all the world's oceans except for the Antarctic Ocean.

 Taxonomy

 The goosefish family, Lophiidae, was first proposed as a genus in 1810 by the French polymath and naturalist Constantine Samuel Rafinesque.
 The Lophiidae is the only family in the monotypic suborder Lophioidei, this is one of 5 suborders of the Lophiiformes.
 The Lophioidei is considered to be the most basal of the suborders in the order.

 Etymology

 The goosefish family, Lophiidae, takes its name from its type genus, Lophius.
 Lophius means "mane" and is presumably a reference to the first 3 spines of the first dorsal fin which are tentacle like, with 3 smaller spines behind them.

 Genera

 The goosefish family, Lophiidae, contains the following extant genera: